mole3421278/Daibotuten-futures-trading-optimizer-bot/README.md

 # Activation
 The first time you open the bot it will be in the STATUS UNLINKED.

-To start the bot the first time you need to link it to an API key: paste your API key and your API secret where required **after** having paid the **fee to link it (5 usdt)**, otherwise the API key won't be registered.
+To start the bot the first time you need to link it to an API key: paste your API key and your API secret where required **after** having paid the **fee to link it + the monthly fee (15 usdt in total)**, otherwise the API key won't be registered.
 To create the API key go to https://www.binance.com/en/my/settings/api-management and be sure to put a tick on:
 - Enable Futures

 If you don't know how to create your API key, follow this simple guide: https://www.binance.com/en/support/faq/360002502072

+After having linked the API key to the bot it will pass to the STATUS ACTIVE: at this point it will start to buy and sell following the settings you chose to use, that you can change while it runs. **Don't close its windows** otherwise it will shut down and you will have to open it again.

-After having linked the API key to the bot it will pass to the STATUS INACTIVE.
-You have to **pay the fee for running the bot (10 usdt each month)**, as explained better below, to activate the bot for a month.
+Each 30 days the bot pass to the STATUS INACTIVE: you have to **pay the fee for running the bot (10 usdt each month)**, as explained better below, to use the bot each month.

 # Devs Fee
-There is a **fee of 5 usdt to link the API key to the bot (to pay only the first time you use the bot)**.
+There is a **fee of 5 usdt to link the API key to the bot (to pay only the first time you use the bot together with the monthly fee)**.

 There is a **fee of 10 usdt monthly to run the bot (10 usdt each 30 days, so 0.33 usdt/day)**.